howaskew/Explore-OpenActive-data-with-R-code/README.md

 ## Exploring a page from a data feed

+The idea of OpenActive is to make it easier to discover what activities are available nearby.
+By sharing data about all the opportunities for physical exercise, people can design new apps and services to help people get active.

-In this example walkthrough, we're going to start with just one of these feeds.
+Let's start with just one of these feeds.

-You can follow the feed URL to see the live data in JSON format: <https://agb.sport80-clubs.com/openactive/session-series>
+Click this link to browse to the feed URL to see the live data in JSON format: <https://agb.sport80-clubs.com/openactive/session-series>

-The following code calls this feed URL, returns the same live data and flattens it into a data frame.
-It looks like 'a lot' of data:
+We create a simple function to call this feed URL, returns the same live data and flatten it into a data frame.

+Note, although the JSON is flattened, there is still some nesting of data into data frames.

+This is indicated where you see for example: "[<data.frame[3 x 13]>]"

+Details of the [full data model](https://openactive.io/modelling-opportunity-data/EditorsDraft/) can be found on the developer site but we can explore the basics here.

+The information about individual opportunities is held in data$items.

+We can use this information to answer 'who, what, where and when' questions about opportunities for sport and physical activity.

 ```{r}
 # Call an API endpoint